djmisha/events/roadmap.md

 - [] ARTIST PAGES: social media icons

-- [] get the all events data at build time, rathar than the static JSON object file?
+- [x] get the all events data at build time, rathar than the static JSON object file?

 - [] bug: artists page uses different layout so there is no context for the location

 ## Database

+- all artits table to include slug
 - table for locations
 - table for venues!
 - table for events
-  - populate with all events from EDM TRAIN API?
+  - populate with each new events call from EDM TRAIN API

 ### SEO